A young Black man standing outside a front door with a Black teenage boy wearing a hearing aid. They are talking together about something serious.

 Liquids: 1mg per ml (one 5ml spoonful is like a 5mg tablet)

-If you are 13 or over, aripiprazole can be used to treat and prevent recurrence of mania.
+If you are 13 or over, aripiprazole can be prescribed as a licensed medicine to treat manic episodes in bipolar disorder.
+In some cases it may be continued to prevent the reoccurrence of mania.

 If you are 15 or over, the doctor can prescribe aripiprazole for you as a licensed medicine for schizophrenia.